sstubbs/postgres-xl-operator/README.md

-replication.master_name | This is automatically set on standby clusters so does not to be set in the values | null replication.standby_name | If this is set to the name of a new cluster and replication is true a standby cluster is created/modified/deleted with the main cluster and replicated from it | false health_check.enabled | If this is set to true health checks will be run | false health_check.database_name | This is the database that will be created and values will be inserted into for health checks | health_checks envs | List of `{name: "", content: ""}` to be included environment variables to add to all pods, see `./yaml_structs/postgres-xl-cluster.yaml` for an example | [] extra_labels | List of `{name: "", content: ""}` to be included as labels, see `./yaml_structs/postgres-xl-cluster.yaml` for an example | [] config.log_level | The log level to use,  accepts : ERROR, WARNING, INFO, DEBUG, DEBUG1-DEBUG5 | WARNING
+replication.master_name | This is automatically set on standby clusters so does not to be set in the values | null replication.standby_name | If this is set to the name of a new cluster and replication is true a standby cluster is created/modified/deleted with the main cluster and replicated from it | false health_check.enabled | If this is set to true health checks will be run | false health_check.database_name | This is the database that will be created and values will be inserted into for health checks | health_check envs | List of `{name: "", content: ""}` to be included environment variables to add to all pods, see `./yaml_structs/postgres-xl-cluster.yaml` for an example | [] extra_labels | List of `{name: "", content: ""}` to be included as labels, see `./yaml_structs/postgres-xl-cluster.yaml` for an example | [] config.log_level | The log level to use,  accepts : ERROR, WARNING, INFO, DEBUG, DEBUG1-DEBUG5 | WARNING